Exploited7/outlook-account-creator/README.md

 - run main.py , enjoy using it

 # ❓ Need help
-- Reach me on discord or telegram : @justmanooo
+- Reach us on discord : https://discord.gg/QYGEVYm5de
-- DO NOT DM FOR DUMB REASONS
+- Looking for a paid project?
+Dm me @justmanooo on telegram or discord
 -----------
 - Status : Working - 8/6/2024
 - Use capbypass because capsolver is already patched and they asked me to remove it